-If a venture issuer files Form 52-109FV1 or 52-109FV2, it is not required to discuss in its annual or interim MD&A the design or operating effectiveness of DC&P or ICFR.
-If a venture issuer files Form 52-109FV1 or 52-109FV2 and chooses to discuss in its annual or interim MD&A or other regulatory filings the design or operation of one or more components of its DC&P or ICFR, it should also consider disclosing in the same document that:
+If a venture senior unlisted issuer files Form 52-109FVSU or 52-109FVSU2, it is not required to discuss in its annual or interim MD&A the design or operating effectiveness of DC&P or ICFR.
+If a venture senior unlisted issuer files Form 52-109FVSU1 or 52-109FVSU2 and chooses to discuss in its annual or interim MD&A or other regulatory filings the design or operation of one or more components of its DC&P or ICFR, it should also consider disclosing in the same document that:

-- the venture issuer is not required to certify the design and evaluation of the issuer's DC&P and ICFR and has not completed such an evaluation; and - inherent limitations on the ability of the certifying officers to design and implement on a cost effective basis DC&P and ICFR for the issuer may result in additional risks to the quality, reliability, transparency and timeliness of interim and annual filings and other reports provided under securities legislation.
+- the venturesenior unlisted issuer is not required to certify the design and evaluation of the issuer's DC&P and ICFR and has not completed such an evaluation; and - inherent limitations on the ability of the certifying officers to design and implement on a cost effective basis DC&P and ICFR for the issuer may result in additional risks to the quality, reliability, transparency and timeliness of interim and annual filings and other reports provided under securities legislation.

-A selective discussion in a venture issuer's MD&A about one or more components of a venture issuer's DC&P or ICFR without these accompanying statements will not provide transparent disclosure of the state of the venture issuer's DC&P or ICFR.
+A selective discussion in a venturesenior unlisted issuer's MD&A about one or more components of a venturesenior unlisted issuer's DC&P or ICFR without these accompanying statements will not provide transparent disclosure of the state of the venturesenior unlisted issuer's DC&P or ICFR.

-CERTIFICATION REQUIREMENTS FOR A NEW REPORTING ISSUER AND AN ISSUER THAT BECOMES A NON-VENTURE ISSUER
+CERTIFICATION REQUIREMENTS FOR A NEW REPORTING ISSUER AND AN ISSUER THAT BECOMES A NON-VENTURESENIOR LISTED ISSUER

 16.1.
-Certification requirements after becoming a non-venture issuer
+Certification requirements after becoming a non-venture senior listed issuer

-Sections 4.5 and 5.5 of the Regulation permit an issuer that becomes a non-venture issuer to file Forms 52-109F1 - IPO/RTO and 52-109F2 - IPO/RTO for the first certificate that the issuer is required to file under this Regulation, for a financial period that ends after the issuer becomes a non-venture issuer.
-If, subsequent to becoming a non-venture issuer, the issuer is required to file an annual or interim certificate for a period that ended while it was a venture issuer, the required form of certificate for that annual or interim filing is Form 52-109FV1 or 52-109FV2.
+Sections 4.5 and 5.5 of the Regulation permit an issuer that becomes a nonventuresenior listed issuer to file Forms 52-109F1 - IPO/RTO and 52-109F2 - IPO/RTO for the first certificate that the issuer is required to file under this Regulation, for a financial period that ends after the issuer becomes a non-venturesenior listed issuer.
+If, subsequent to becoming a non-venturesenior listed issuer, the issuer is required to file an annual or interim certificate for a period that ended while it was a venture senior unlisted issuer, the required form of certificate for that annual or interim filing is Form 52-109FVSU1 or 52-109FVSU2.